uyuni-project/uyuni-docs/CONTRIBUTING.md

 ## Revision Dates

-Every page under `en/modules/*/pages/` carries the date it was last changed, written as two attributes immediately below the document title:
+Each page in `en/modules/*/pages/` has the date of its last change.
+Two attributes below the document title give this date:

 ```adoc
 = Some Page Title